 Signals and Systems in Audiology (SLHS 8803).
 This course covers advanced topics in acoustics and calibration of audiometers.
 In the image below, some of my students are assessing the calibration of the bone conduction oscillator using an artificial mastoid.

-Audiological Assessment I and II (SLHS 5801 and SLHS 8801):These two semester long courses cover the diagnostic battery.
-The first course includes pure tone audiometry, speech measures, and immittance.
-The second course covers ABR (including Don's recent advances for tumor identification and diagnosis of Meniere's disease), ASSR, Electrocochleaography, and otoacoustic emissions.
+Behavioral Audiological Assessment (SLHS 5801):This semester-long course covers most of the the diagnostic battery of tests, including pure tone audiometry, masking, speech measures, and immittance.
+This course also covers methods of dealing with persons who fake a hearing loss, the topic of funding awarded by the US Navy to my lab.
 In the image below, a student is practicing masking technique using a computer simulation.
 The simulated patient responds to presentations just like a real client.